benber86/analytics_proposal/README.md

 - Making the MVP dashboard available for all mainnet Curve pools
 - Expanding historical data availability to the lifetime of each pool
-- Adding new charts to the current dashboard:
+- Adding new charts and features to the current dashboard:
     - Histogram of price ranges to assess historical peg and volatility of a pair
     - Comparison of LP token price performance vs holding strategy vs xy=k 0 fee AMM, with IL calculator
     - Market depth chart (amount required to move price by x%)